NaturalNode/natural/README.md

 It's still in the early stages, and am very interested in bug reports, contributions and the like.

+Note that many algorithms from Rob Ellis's [node-nltools](https://github.com/NaturalNode/node-nltools) are being merged in to this project and will be maintained here going forward.

 At the moment most algorithms are English-specific but long-term some diversity is in order.